playfulprogramming/playfulprogramming/content/blog/understanding-the-dom/index.md

 </div>
 ```

-Which is significantly more accessible for users that utilize screen readers, [as mentioned previously](#accessibility).
+... which is significantly more accessible for users that utilize screen readers, [as mentioned previously](#accessibility).
 You'll notice that despite not having any of the ARIA attributes prior, the `setAttribute` was able to implicitly create them with the newly placed values.

 ### Properties {#element-properties}

-[As mentioned in a prior section, elements also have properties and methods associated with the instance of the underlaying base class](#element-class).
+[As mentioned in a prior section, elements also have properties and methods associated with the instance of the underlying base class](#element-class).
 These properties are different from attributes as they are not part of the HTML specification.
 Instead, they're standardized JavaScript `Element` API additions.
 Some of these properties are able to be exposed to HTML and provide a two-way binding to-and-from the HTML API and the JavaScript `Element` API.

-> Unfortunately, for various historical reasons, the list of properties that support this bi-directional mapping between the `Element` API and the HTML API are sporadic and inconsistent.
+> Unfortunately, for various historical reasons, the list of properties that support this bi-directional mapping between the `Element` API and the HTML API is sporadic and inconsistent.
 Some elements that support a mapping between the two APIs even only support uni-directional mapping where updating one will not update another.
 >
-> This is a round-about way of saying "It is confusing and complicated what properties have attribute bindings and which don't and why.
+> This is a round-about way of saying, "It is confusing and complicated what properties have attribute bindings and which don't and why.
 It's okay if you don't get it right away".
 Even seasoned developers might not be aware of some of the limitations.
 That all said, let's continue on with some examples that _do_ follow the bi-directional implicit API mapping to showcase how it works and learn more about properties.

-For example, if you have [the style attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/style) associated to an element you're working with, you're able to read the values of the element:
+For example, if you have [the style attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/style) associated with an element you're working with, you're able to read the values of the element:

 ```html
 <!-- index.html -->